reallistic/README.md/resume.md

 ## Experience
 **Senior Software Engineer** | [Ancestry](https://www.ancestry.com) | Aug 2015 - Present | San Francisco, CA

 *Starting out as a Software Engineer, I contributed to a team tasked with improving and maintaining the E-Commerce front-end website.
-We built upon the Python Tornado server that helped us scale, as well as the Angular code providing the UX.
+We iterated on the Python Tornado server that helped us scale, as well as the Angular code providing the UX.
 As a Senior Software Engineer, I helped drive the development of a full stack survey application backed by MySQL, NodeJS, Memcached, and React.*

 Technologies - Python, NodeJS, MySQL, Memcached, Docker + Kubernetes, React, Angular 1 + 2, Terraform, AWS (ECS, EC2, KMS, and more).

 - Extended functionality on a C# stack serving as a proxy to allow new order types.
-- Stiched together Pika, Celery (RabbitMQ), and defunct library tornado-celery to implement async celery <==> Tornado interactions.
+- Stitched together Pika, Celery (RabbitMQ), and defunct library tornado-celery to implement async celery <==> Tornado interactions.
 - Designed and implemented localized MySQL question content system with versioning.
 - Used Terraform to ship HIPAA compliant AWS ECS deployment.
 - Utilized Jenkins for all code deployments.